spanhornet/artbrush/apps/app/README.md

 ###### 🛠 Build the Docker Image

-Build the **Next.js app** Docker image from the root of the monorepo:
+Build the Next.js application Docker image from the root of the monorepo:

 ```bash
 docker build -f apps/app/Dockerfile -t artbrush-app .